kojiishi/monitor-input-rs/README.md

 ```

 When the name matches multiple display monitors,
-all display monitors are affected.
+all matched display monitors are affected.
 The following example sets the input sources of all display monitors
 whose name have "Dell" to `DisplayPort1`.
 ```shell-session